ProzorroUKR/prozorro-docs/docs/source/planning/tutorial.rst

 Creating plan procurement
 -------------------------

+We strongly recommend creating plans in `draft` status.

 Let’s create a plan:

 .. include:: tutorial/create-plan.http
    :code:

 We have `201 Created` response code, `Location` header and body with extra `id`, `planID`, and `dateModified` properties.

+The second step is moving the plan to `scheduled` status so that it becomes actually published:

+.. include:: tutorial/patch-plan-status-scheduled.http
+   :code:

 Let's check what plan registry contains: